Gabriella Smith: Life

 Gabriella Smith was born December 26, 1991, in Berkeley, California.
 As a teenager, she was very interested in biology, ecology, and conservation, and she spent five years volunteering on a songbird research project in Point Reyes, California.

 Smith began learning the violin at age seven and began composing soon thereafter.
 Later, she was mentored by John Adams as a part of his Young Composers Program in Berkeley.
 She received her Bachelors of Music in composition from the Curtis Institute of Music in Philadelphia in 2013 where she studied with David Ludwig.
 She attended Princeton University for graduate school and has since been living in Marseille, France; Oslo, Norway; and Seattle, USA.

 Smith enjoys hiking, backpacking, birding, and making underwater recordings with a hydrophone.

 Performances

 Smith's works have been performed by the Los Angeles Philharmonic, San Francisco Symphony, Roomful of Teeth, Eighth Blackbird, Bang on a Can All Stars, the Nashville Symphony, YMusic, Aizuri Quartet, Attacca Quartet, Dover Quartet, Cabrillo Festival Orchestra, PRISM Quartet, Cincinnati Symphony Orchestra, and others.

 Her piece Tumblebird Contrails was commissioned by the Pacific Harmony Foundation and premiered in 2014 by the Cabrillo Festival Orchestra, conducted by Marin Alsop.
 In January 2019, the Los Angeles Philharmonic, conducted by John Adams, performed the piece as part of its centennial season.
+In 2023, the piece was performed by Royal Stockholm Philharmonic Orchestra and Esa-Pekka Salonen at the Nobel Prize Concert.

 Her string quartet Carrot Revolution was written in 2015 for the Aizuri Quartet, having been commissioned by the Barnes Foundation for their exhibition The Order of Things.
 In November 2019, it was performed by members of the Los Angeles Philharmonic as a part of their Green Umbrella concert series.